by Ted Kardash, Ph.D.

 The Spirit of the Healer

-In the opening pages of the Pacific College of Oriental Medicine catalogue we find a statement titled “The Spirit of the Healer”.
+In the opening pages of the Pacific College catalog we find a statement titled “The Spirit of the Healer”.
 It reads in part:

 Oriental healers were expected to know eight levels of healing and to become skilled in the Five Excellences.
 These included techniques of self-development and self defense as well as the tools of one’s trade.
 Qi Gong, Tai Chi, and meditation were practiced to maintain one’s health and increase sensitivity.
 “Physician, heal thyself” was the healer’s conviction.